 In some trials, whole people are randomized, but multiple parts of the body receive the same treatment and the number of body parts is used as the denominator in the analysis.
 For example, eyes may be mistakenly used as the denominator without adjustment for the non-independence between eyes.
 This is similar to the situation in cluster randomized trials, except that participants are the 'clusters'.
-See methods described in 8.X Cluster randomized trials.
+See methods described in 8.11.2 Cluster randomized trials.

-8.3.7 Multiple body parts II: body parts receive different treatments areas of the mouth are assigned different interventions.
+8.3.7 Multiple body parts II: body parts receive different treatments

+A different situation is that in which different parts of the body are randomized to different treatments.
+'Split-mouth' designs in oral health are of this sort, in which different areas of the mouth are assigned different interventions.
 These are similar to cross-over trials.
-See methods described in Section 8.X Cross-over trials.
+See methods described in Section 8.11.3 Cross-over trials.
 It is important to distinguish these studies from those in which participants receive multiple versions of the same treatment.